-Here are some interesting Belgium Facts for Kids which were chosen and researched by kids especially for kids.
+Here are some interesting Belgium Facts which were chosen and researched by kids especially for kids.

 Belgium shares land borders with France, Germany, Luxembourg and the Netherlands.
 The longest border is shared with France.